supermariojaken/goanimate-wrapper-11-launcher/README.md

 # josephcrosmanplays532.github.io launcher
-launcher for my domain & opens it in any browser you select in the CMD.
+launcher for my domain & opens it in ungoogled chromium.